Part 17: Design Trajectories with Astrogator

 You can see the iterations, the last one placing the satellite at the desired eccentricity and inclination.

-Removing iterations
+Removing the iterations

 Remove the visible iterations in the 3D Graphics window by adding a final Propagate segment.